 Topic 4: ARCOS Reporting

 Sam Weisman – ARCOS Analyst – took the stage next to cover some of the intricacies in ARCOS reporting.
-ARCOS Reporting is the act of reporting to the DEA transactions involving all Schedule 1 & 2 substances, Schedule 3 narcotics and GMB; manufacturers additionally have to report on Schedule 3 & 4 psychotropic substances.
-Reportable transaction includes: purchasing, manufacturing, sales, inventory, returns/destruction, loss/theft, lack of activity and lack of inventory.
+ARCOS Reporting is the act of reporting to the DEA transactions involving all Schedule 1 & 2 substances, Schedule 3 narcotics and, GMB; manufacturers additionally have to report on Schedule 3 & 4 psychotropic substances.
+A reportable transaction includes purchasing, manufacturing, sales, inventory, returns/destruction, loss/theft, lack of activity and lack of inventory.
 One nuance clarified was that the appropriate Transaction Code for a transfer to a reverse distributor is “S” (sale), not destruction.
 Registrants are encouraged to brush up on the ARCOS Handbook, specifically sections 5 and 6 and Appendix 1 and 2.